The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Because of their unique parts and service needs, hybrid and electric vehicles often cost more to insure than do gas-powered cars.
-On average, insurance for hybrid cars and electric vehicles costs 14% more than insurance for a sedan, and 21% more than insurance for an SUV.
+Because of their unique parts and service needs, hybrid and electric vehicles still usually cost more to insure than gas-powered cars.
 As such, it’s important to price shop to find the cheapest car insurance rates for your eco-friendly vehicle.
 Let’s look at insurance premiums from major providers for some of the most popular green vehicles.

-Because insurance is designed to cover the value of your car, a vehicle with a high list price — such as a hybrid car or EV — will naturally come with higher premiums.
-We've collected the average annual insurance costs for some popular hybrid vehicles and EVs by individual insurance company, based on a user profile outlined here.
+Because insurance is designed to cover the value of your car, vehicles with high list prices — including many hybrid cars or EVs — bring higher insurance premiums.
+We've collected the average annual insurance costs for some popular hybrid vehicles and EVs by insurance company.

-Although the Chevy Volt's list price is the highest of the green vehicles we surveyed, at $33,220, the Volt's insurance costs are relatively low for a hybrid electric car.
-If you're looking for cheap car insurance for a Chevy Volt, begin your search with Nationwide, offering an average premium $124 less than the mean insurance cost for the plug-in hybrid Volt.
+Even at a starting price of $33,520, the Chevy Volt's insurance costs are relatively low for a hybrid, averaging just $1,536 per year.
+If you're looking for cheap car insurance for a Chevy Volt, begin your search with USAA and Nationwide, which offer lower-than-average annual insurance rates for the Chevy Volt.

-The cheapest to insure of the green vehicles surveyed, insurance for a Ford C-Max will set you back $135 per month, or about $812 for a standard 6-month policy.
-The C-Max carries one of the cheapest list prices among hybrid or electric cars, with a 2017 value of $24,170.
+One of the cheaper green vehicles to insure, the Ford C-Max has an annual average insurance cost of $1,556.
+The C-Max carries one of the cheapest list prices among hybrid or electric cars, with a 2018 value of $24,120.
 For this vehicle, Farmers is the cheapest insurance company, with Nationwide a close second.

 Car insurance has an annoying habit of becoming more expensive the more you use it.
 Nearly every car insurance company will raise your rates quite significantly after filing a claim.
 Moreover, a claim continues to be a chargeable offense for three years.
 If you’ve damaged your vehicle and aren’t sure whether the value of the damage is worth filing a claim, use this step-by-step process to help.